alex-lt-kong/the-nitty-gritty/cpp/01_raii/README.md

         * the destructor releases the resource and never throws exceptions;

+* What if constructors or destructors throw exceptions?
+Things will get a bit messier here.

+    * In case of constructors:
+        * If a constructor throws an exception, the object’s destructor is *not* run.
+If your object has already done something that needs to be undone (such as allocating some memory, opening a file, or locking a semaphore), this "stuff that needs to be undone" must be remembered by a data member inside the object.
+    * In case of destructors:
         * Similar to Python's Exception raised in `finally` section, if exception is thrown within destructors, it has to be handled manually.
 This is beyond the scope of RAII.

 * Apart from being handy for database connection management, etc RAII is also the underlying principle of [smart pointers](../10_smart-pointers).